 Every two years since 2012, ICRI has hosted about 500 delegates, who discuss topics concerning research infrastructures on the international level.
 The venue alternates between the EU and third countries, and the event is organised jointly by the European Commission and the host country.
 The upcoming ICRI in 2022 will take place in Brno, Czech Republic.

-Over the past decade, many truly top-class research infrastructures established in the Czech Republic have substantially advanced research in Europe and worldwide.
+Over the past decade, many truly top-class research infrastructures established within the Czech Republic have substantially contributed to further advancement of research in Europe and worldwide.
+There are 48 research infrastructures operating in the Czech Republic in areas ranging from physical sciences and engineering to medical sciences and e-infrastructures.